-This means that if your student wants to attend a community college or pursue a degree at a vocational or technical school, you may still use either a prepaid tuition plan or a college savings plan.
-You can also use 529 plans to pay for K-12 education, although there’s a $10,000 annual cap per each beneficiary.
+If your student wants to attend a community college or pursue a degree at a vocational or technical school, you may still use either a prepaid tuition plan or a college savings plan.
+You can even use 529 plans to pay for K-12 education, although there’s a $10,000 annual cap per beneficiary.

-Besides that, thanks to the SECURE Act of 2019, you can now use up to $10,000 of your 529 college savings plan to pay for your beneficiary’s qualified student loans, tax-free.
+The SECURE Act of 2019 also allows people to use up to $10,000 of their 529 college savings plan to pay for their beneficiary’s qualified student loans, tax-free.

 To figure out which plan is going to pay off the most, future 529 holders need to carefully evaluate the tax benefits, fees, investment options and performance history of several plans before settling on one.

-Many things can happen over the course of 18 years, and there’s always a chance that your child isn’t interested in going to college.
+Many people hesitate to use a 529 savings plan in case their child isn’t interested in going to college when they get old enough.
 The good news is that you can still access the funds in your 529 college savings plan to pay for other expenses.